Website design briefs - explained

 Although it is the most expensive option, professional photography can produce high quality and representative brand images.
 You could take photos yourself as this is probably the quickest and cheapest option.
-However, you may not produce the best ot highest quality images.
+However, you may not produce the best or highest quality images.

 Be as creative as possible!
 But, remember that a good website must be easy to navigate, so put yourself in your target audience's shoes.
-In other words, the design needs to be attractive, effective AND compatible across all devices - from galaxy S10 to iPhone, iPad, windows and so on.
+In other words, the design needs to be attractive, effective AND compatible across all devices - from Galaxy S10 to iPhone, iPad, Windows and so on.

-Have a look around at some of your competitor’s websites, or just some well designed websites.
+Have a look around at some of your competitor’s websites, or just some well-designed websites.
 This will help you to get inspired - you can pick up on features that you like and don’t like so they can be implemented (or avoided) in your design.
 This will also be very useful when it comes to writing up a design brief for your chosen web developers.